Training-Free Diffusion Priors for Text-to-Image Generation via Optimization-based Visual Inversion: Introduction

 Our preliminary results reveal several interesting aspects of T2I generation.
-We find that unconstrained OVI produces qualitatively similar results to directly using the text embedding in the decoder, a surprisingly strong baseline first noted in \cite{unCLIP}.
-This baseline achieves state-of-the-art scores on the benchmark T2I-CompBench++ \cite{T2ICompBench}, often exceeding an expensive trained priors like ECLIPSE.
-This suggests a potential ``metric problem,'' where current benchmarks may over-reward semantic similarity at the expense of visual quality and realism.
-Our constrained OVI methods, particularly the Nearest-Neighbor approach, improve visual fidelity and produce images almost competitive with ECLIPSE, suggesting that training-free optimization-based priors have merit and warrant further investigation as an alternative to their trained counterparts.
+We find that unconstrained OVI produces qualitatively similar results to directly using the text embedding in the decoder, a surprisingly strong baseline first noted in~\cite{unCLIP}.
+This baseline achieves state-of-the-art scores on the benchmark T2I-CompBench++~\cite{T2ICompBench}, often exceeding expensive trained priors like ECLIPSE.
+This suggests a potential ``metric problem,'' consistent with the misalignment of metrics like FID~\cite{heusel2017gans} and CLIPScore~\cite{hessel2021clipscore} with human preference~\cite{pickscore}.
+Specifically, current benchmarks seem to over-reward semantic similarity at the expense of visual realism.
+Our constrained OVI methods improve visual fidelity over this baseline, with the Nearest-Neighbor approach proving particularly effective.
+It achieves quantitative scores comparable to or higher than the state-of-the-art prior ECLIPSE while utilizing a reference set of only 40k images ($\approx$0.8\% of the 5 million used by the latter), highlighting the potential of optimization-based strategies as resource-efficient, training-free alternatives to data-hungry learned priors.